UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 <img src="../Media_Repository/Cloudflare_Account_Home.png" alt="Cloudflare account home" title="Cloudflare account home" width="35%"/> <img src="../Media_Repository/Cloudflare_New_Domain_1.png" alt="Cloudflare new domain 1" title="Cloudflare new domain 1" width="25%"/> <img src="../Media_Repository/Cloudflare_New_Domain_2.png" alt="Cloudflare new domain 2" title="Cloudflare new domain 2" width="30%"/>

-**Warning:** If you do not renew your URL when your payment period is finished, you will lose it.
-If you are using this for secure communication that is a security risk, as someone else could take the URL and pretend to be your secure server.
+**Warning:** Ensure that you always renew your URL before your payment period ends for as long as you intend to continue using the server.
+If you do not renew your URL before your payment period is finished, then you will lose the URL.
+If you are using this for secure communication, that is a security risk, as someone else could take the URL and pretend to be your secure server.

 4. Return to Cloudflare's `Account Home`.
 Click your chosen URL under `Domain`.
 Click the `DNS` (Domain Name System) tab on the left, then click `Add A Record`.
 You may have to scroll down to find `Add A Record`.
 Make sure the `Type` field is **A**, the `Name` field is **@**, and the `Proxy Status` switch is set to **Proxied**.
 Enter the global IP address you found in Step 1 into the `IPv4 address` field.
 Then click `Save`.
 You now have an internet record which lets computers find your device by using your chosen URL.